-This ‘ecological-diablo‘ mask – the mask itself symbolizes the aborginal Brunka people, which, in turn, is encrusted with local fauna – is carved from balsa wood.
+This ‘ecological-diablo‘ mask – the mask itself symbolizes the aboriginal Brunka people, which, in turn, is encrusted with local fauna – is carved from balsa wood.

-In this sublime amalgam of elements there are featured: a raging diablito visage featuring horns which are actually keel-billed toucans!
-Complementing this toucan study are momot birds and toucantes.
+In this sublime amalgam of elements there are featured: a raging diablito visage featuring horns which are actually keel-billed toucans and toucanets!
 Such masks are still used in this venerable tribal ceremony: la Danza de los Diablitos.
-Brunka territory is situated in Costa Rica’s southen Pacific coast watershed.
+Brunka territory is situated in Costa Rica’s southern Pacific coast watershed.

 The Brunka tribal masks are extraordinary wooden wall art pieces – an unexpected uniqueness.
 A great piece to begin a collection or one to add to.